Kong/kubernetes-ingress-controller/railgun/keps/0003-kic-kubebuilder-re-architecture.md

 **NOTE**: Testing of our new Go API is covered for free by `client-gen`.

-#### TCPIngress Example

-The following is an example testing plan that outlines how we may test each of our APIs as part of this effort.
-This is only an example, the actual testing plans may vary.

-##### Validation Tests

-- [ ] several valid permutations of each available field in the `TCPIngress` API spec are covered
-- [ ] several invalid permutations of each available field in the `TCPIngress` API spec are covered

-##### General Functionality Tests

-- [ ] `TCPIngress` resources can be created and route properly to the relevant `Service`, the route becomes available in under 1 minute
-- [ ] `TCPIngress` resources can be updated for a new backend `Service`, the routes change properly in under 1 minute
-- [ ] When `TCPIngress` spec changes, the behavior of persistent connections is tested (backend specific)
-- [ ] When `TCPIngress` spec changes, repeated parallel transient connections to the backend show no failures.
-- [ ] Long running persistent connections (where the backend server doesn't support reconnect mechanisms) disconnect and fail properly when pods change
-- [ ] `TCPIngress` resources can be deleted and the backend route is disconnected in under 1 minute

-##### Status Tests

-- [ ] `TCPIngress` status is checked for consistent `LoadBalancer` state between creation and multiple updates to the spec

-##### Specific Functionality Tests

-- [ ] `TCPIngress` ingress TLS configuration
-- [ ] `TCPIngress` ingress TLS configuration for multiple hosts

-##### Performance Tests

-- [ ] Multiple `TCPIngress` resources can be rapidly created, each backend resolving in under 1 minute
-- [ ] Bulk parallel connections through `TCPIngress` succeed, no failures at KIC/Kong level
-- [ ] Multiple `TCPIngress` resources can be rapidly deleted, each backend route becomes disconnected in under 1 minute

 ## Implementation History

 - spike and prototype started to re-architect the KIC and move it to modern tooling: https://github.com/kong/railgun